Rust-GPU/rust-gpu.github.io/blog/2024-11-06-new-maintainers.md

 <!-- truncate -->

-Here’s a bit more about each of them, in their own words:
+Here’s a bit more about each of them in their own words:

 ## Meet Schell Scivally